Water Conservation and Efficiency

 OMWD’s potable water is imported from two major sources: the Sacramento-San Joaquin Delta via California’s State Water Project, and the Colorado River.

-Above-average levels of rain and snow have filled statewide drinking water reservoirs and there are currently no water shortages anticipated in 2024.
-However, while the state is currently benefiting from the wet winters, it is a matter of time before dry conditions return.
+Statewide drinking water reservoirs are at average levels and there is currently no water shortage anticipated in 2025.
+However, the winter forecast calls for below-average precipitation for much of the state and it is a matter of time before dry conditions return.

 The Colorado River is an important source of water for 40 million people in two countries and seven states.
-The amount of water taken from the river has exceeded available supplies for decades.
+For decades, the amount of water taken from the river has exceeded the amount of rainfall and snow melt that refills the river system, gradually lowering available water supplies.
 As a result, reservoirs along the river that support Southern California, such as Lake Mead, are now at low levels.

 OMWD continues to diversify our water supply sources to reduce our reliance on imported drinking water.
 Several projects are underway in our service area to become more drought-resilient.
-These include expanding our recycled water distribution system and exploring the possibility of building a brackish groundwater desalination facility.
-OMWD also indirectly benefits from water produced at the Carlsbad Desalination Plant.
+These include expanding our distribution system of recycled water used for irrigation, and exploring the possibility of building a brackish groundwater desalination facility for a potable water supply.
+OMWD also indirectly benefits from water produced at the Claude “Bud” Lewis Carlsbad Desalination Plant.

 While there currently is no water shortage, OMWD remains in Level 1 of its Water Shortage Contingency Plan and asks customers to follow several voluntary measures to reduce water waste.